pgailinas/videoqa-representation-comparison/docs/03_Run_Baseline_VideoQA.md

 ## Runtime Requirements

-Baseline VideoQA inference was evaluated using Google Colab GPU runtimes.

-### Recommended GPU

-* NVIDIA L4 GPU
-  * Successfully executed Qwen2-VL-7B inference
-  * Stable memory utilization
+Development and testing were performed within the Google Colab environment.

+Standard High-RAM CPU runtimes were used for repository cloning, dataset preparation, archive reconstruction, file transfers, compression and decompression operations, and other preprocessing tasks that did not require GPU acceleration.

-  * Average runtime approximately 2.2 seconds per sample during baseline testing
+Baseline VideoQA inference was evaluated using the NVIDIA L4 GPU.
+The L4 successfully executed Qwen2-VL-7B inference and achieved an average runtime of approximately 2.2 seconds per evaluation sample during baseline testing.

-### Limited-Support GPU

-* NVIDIA T4 GPU
-  * Model loading is possible
-  * Inference may encounter CUDA out-of-memory errors
-  * Reliability depends on available Colab memory allocation and runtime configuration

-### CPU Execution

-* Supported for functional testing
-* Significantly slower than GPU execution
-* Not recommended for large-scale evaluation
+The NVIDIA T4 GPU was evaluated as a lower-tier alternative.
+Although the model could be loaded successfully, inference frequently encountered CUDA out-of-memory errors.

 ## Notes